A guy recently put this question to a financial independence/early retirement forum I hang out in.

 So I can’t tell you the meaning of life, but I can certainly tell you that you’re on the correct path.
 Good for you.
 Moral angst isn’t a bad thing; don’t fight it or feel ashamed of it.

 And therefore go forth and do thy thing, my man…you sound like someone who’s undergoing the very process of self-reflection that leads to being “a good person.”
-Rock on.
+Hope that helps.